Canning Town station: London and North Eastern Railway (1923-1948)

+British Railways (1948-1994)

+Canning Town station became an Eastern Region station when the UK railways were nationalised on 1 January 1948.
+By the 1960s the docks and railways were in decline.

+After 1 July 1950 the LNW goods depot it was known as Canning Town North.

+The platform awnings and buildings were rationalised in the 1960s.

+The LNW goods yard east of the station closed on 6 March 1967 (although a siding remained in situ for some years), and the GER goods yard closed on 1 July 1968.

+In 1979 the station was rebuilt.
+The up platform became an island and the old down goods alignment was utilised for the diverted up line.
+The platform was also widened and a small ticket office was added.

+The station was closed during 1984 to electrify the line with third rail, as part of the Crosstown Linkline.
+Re-signalling also took place with all lines being controlled by a panel at Stratford and new electric services were introduced on 13 May 1985.

+This station closed on 28 May 1994 when the railways in the area were redeveloped and the line closed.
+Both the Jubilee Line extension and DLR would serve a new station south of the Barking Road Bridge.

 Jubilee Line Extension and Docklands Light Railway

 In the late 1980s, plans for the Docklands Light Railway (DLR) extension to Beckton considered various options - either running directly east/west between Blackwall and Royal Victoria, or following the River Lea to call at Canning Town.
 In the early 1990s, the planned Jubilee Line Extension station on the site meant that the dedicated DLR station was not built, with a combined interchange station to be built instead.
 The DLR extension to Beckton began running through the future station site in March 1994.

 The new station was built on the south side of the A13, designed by Troughton McAslan.
 The tiered design of the station placed the DLR platforms directly above the Jubilee line platforms allowing for easy interchange.
 A substantial bus station was also built as part of the station complex.

 On 29 October 1995, the first part of the new station opened, serving the North London Line.
 The DLR platforms opened on 5 March 1998.
 With the opening of the Jubilee line platforms on 14 May 1999, the new station complex was complete and officially 'opened'.

 The DLR branch to London City Airport opened on 2 December 2005.
 This branch diverges from the branch to Beckton 0.25 mi south of the interchange, with trains from both branches serving the current platforms.